princyok/princyok.github.io/_posts/2020-03-27-optimize-an-artificial-neuron-from-scratch.markdown

 %}

 ## **Gradient Descent Algorithm**
-As we saw in part 2, we have a loss function that is a function of the weights and biases, and we need a way to find the set of weights and biases that minimizes the loss.
+As we [saw in part 2](/understand-an-artificial-neuron-from-scratch.html#loss-function){:target="_blank"}, we have a loss function that is a function of the weights and biases, and we need a way to find the set of weights and biases that minimizes the loss.
 This is a clearcut optimization problem.

 There are many ways to solve this optimization problem, but we will go with the one that scales excellently with deep neural networks, since that is the eventual goal of this writeup.
 And that brings us to the gradient descent algorithm.